What you need to succeed at Williamsburg

 Next, you need a dependable computer.

-- A PC running Windows 7 or newer and no more than three years old, or a Mac laptop or desktop no more than four years old.
+- A PC running Windows 10 or newer and no more than three years old, or a Mac laptop or desktop no more than four years old.
 Older computers could potentially work, but tend to be glitchy and slow.
-If you have an older computer you think may be sufficient, see below for instructions on testing it with Blackboard Collaborate to see if does the job.
+If you have an older computer you think may be sufficient, see below for instructions on testing it with Zoom to see if it does the job.

 - Available when you need it.
 For students taking four or more courses at Williamsburg, we recommend that you have your own computer.
 All students need access to a computer for several hours a day (depending on course load), which can be challenging when others need to use the same device.